MicrosoftDocs/learn/learn-pr/student-evangelism/object-detection-iot-edge-live-video-analytics/includes/10-exercise-build-container-image.md

    [![The illustration shows the review of deployment.](../media/review-deployment.png)](../media/review-deployment.png#lightbox)

-## Check the deployed module in your edge device.
+## Check the deployed module in your edge device

 After the deployment, you can check the module in your edge device.
 Connect to your virtual machine and run the **docker ps** command.